Introductions

 Welcome

-- Office hours: Thursday 2pm–3pm (Zoom link on Canvas) and by appointment
+- Office hours: Tuesdays 2pm–3pm (Zoom link on Canvas) by appointment

 - Textbook: Banerjee, Carlin, Gelfand, 2015, Hierarchical Modeling and Analysis for Spatial Data